Housing benefit can be confusing. Here are some of the frequently asked questions (FAQs) that we're asked.

 Housing benefit is awarded for as long as entitlement remains.
 From time to time we may need to confirm details of your claim and we will contact you where this is necessary or we may arrange to visit you.
+We may also receive information from a third party such as Department for Work and Pensions or HM Revenues and Customs.
 It is very important that you let us know of any changes to yours or your households circumstances eg changes in income (amount or type), someone moves in or out of the household etc as this could affect how much you are entitled to receive.

 How will housing benefit be paid?

 When we receive your claim we will check the form and the proof that you have provided.
 If we have all of the information we need we will process your claim as quickly as possible and inform you of the outcome of your claim.